OlegSmelov/olegsmelov.github.io/_posts/2021-04-10-patching-electron-app-menu-behavior.md

 }
 ```

-Before we go further, I need to mention that methods in C++ have an implicit first parameter which is a pointer to the object (`this`).
-To the method above actually has two (`RootView *this, NativeWebKeyboardEvent &event`).
+Before we go further, I need to mention that methods in C++ have an implicit first parameter which is a pointer to the object (`this`), so the method above actually has two (`RootView *this, NativeWebKeyboardEvent &event`).
 This is what the method looks like in the disassembly:

 ```assembly
 HandleKeyEvent proc near